-Most digital photo frames these days operate via their own apps and often link to popular photo storage services like Google Photos, Facebook, Instagram and Dropbox.
-They’re a breeze to set up, making it easy to see all your photos on a dynamic display.
+Most of the best digital photo frames these days come with their own apps and often link to popular photo storage services like Google Photos, Facebook, Instagram and Dropbox.
+And they’re easy to set up, making it easy to see all your photos on a dynamic display.
 Some brands even let you connect to multiple frames from a single app, allow designated contacts to contribute to your frame, and send new photos to the screen automatically via email or Wi-Fi.

 Our favorites come in a wide range of prices, sizes, resolutions and features, so it’s important to consider all of those factors to determine which one suits your needs before buying.
 We evaluated a number of the best digital photo frames, comparing image quality, ease of use, storage, social media integration, value and more to help you choose.

 What are the best digital photo frames?

-For the aesthetically inclined, we recommend the nine-inch Aura Mason Frame.
+For the aesthetically inclined, we recommend the 9-inch Aura Mason Frame.
 It’s the same price as the Pix-Star, but it takes a completely different approach to the digital frame concept.
-The frame’s focus is on super high resolution images and the solid beauty of the frame casing as opposed to the many compelling bells and whistles of the Pix-Star.
-If your focus is solely on image quality, the Aura is awesome.
+The frame’s focus is on super high resolution images and the solid beauty of the frame casing as opposed to bells.

-For those on a tighter budget, the Nix Advance Digital Photo Frame 8 inch Widescreen is another high-quality digital photo frame and costs just $79.99.
+If you're on a tighter budget, the Nix Advance Digital Photo Frame 8 inch Widescreen costs just $79.99.
 The no-frills digital frame is compact enough to put on your nightstand, and offers plenty of ways to customize photo playback.
 It even packs a motion sensor that turns off autoplay when the room is empty to help conserve energy.